mnemonic-no/act-api-python/README.md

 * facts created with act.api.Act.fact() will now have "RoleBased" as default access_mode.
   You can initialize with act.api.Act(access_mode="Public") to get the old defaults.
+* facts created with act.api.fact.Fact() now requires the user to specify access_mode

 # Setup